Glossary of Ingredients

 Along with moisturising the skin, sweet almond oil is known for combating the signs of ageing.
-Used regularly, it can help prevent – or at least ward off – those pesky fine lines and crows feet, and reduce dark circles and puffy eyes.
+Used regularly, it can help ward off those pesky fine lines and crows feet, and help to reduce dark circles and puffy eyes.
 Best of all, only one or two drops are needed, so it is a great alternative to heavy eye creams.
 The emollient qualities of this oil – the ones that strengthen and soothe the skin – are also excellent in preventing and treating stretch marks.
-This is because they pump up blood circulation and create a natural resistance to the kind of ‘tearing’ that causes marks to appear.
+This is because they pump up blood circulation and create a natural resistance to the kind of 'tearing' that causes marks to appear.

 Finally, the vitamins in almond oil also nourish your locks.
 They promote hair growth and strength, smoother and shinier strands, and less frizz.
 In addition, massaging the scalp with almond oil can help relieve dryness and itchiness.